How Splunk Enterprise Security processes and merges asset and identity data

 identity_manager.log.
 This log does not show data errors.

-Verify that your asset and identity data was added to Splunk Enterprise Security
+Configure asset and identity correlation in Splunk Enterprise Security

 Lookups that store merged asset and identity data in Splunk Enterprise Security